Find out more about how our team of early intervention professionals may help your child's development.

 Some kids with a disability such as autism, hearing loss, Down syndrome, cerebral palsy, and other disabilities are more likely to experience a developmental delay, but the cause isn’t always known.

-Early Childhood Intervention helps improve a child’s development through a range of services.
+ECI helps improve a child’s development through a range of services.
 With these services, kids often see huge improvements and go to school with little or no extra support.

 Well, this comes down to what they might need!
 But there are a whole range of skills they can learn.